ahnahn/SP_team19_CoShell/README.md

 ### 🔘 Main Menu

-Upon running `./coshell`, the main menu offers the following options:
+After launching `./coshell`, you'll see the following options:

 1. **Start Chat Server with Serveo**

-   * Automatically opens a Serveo tunnel to expose your localhost.
+   * Opens a tunnel with [serveo.net](https://serveo.net) to make your chat server accessible.
-   * ⚠️ If Serveo is blocked or unavailable, fallback to `localhost:12345`.
+   * ⚠️ If Serveo is unavailable (e.g., blocked on your network), the server will fall back to `localhost:12345`.

 2. **Launch CoShell UI**

-   * Terminal-based ncurses UI with the following modes:
+   * Enter the main ncurses-based interface with:

-     * **ToDo Mode**: Manage your personal or team ToDo list.
+     * 📝 **ToDo Mode**: Manage your local task list.
-     * **Chat Mode**: Connect with team via terminal chat interface.
+     * 💬 **Chat Mode**: Chat with other users in real time.
-     * **QR Generator**: Input absolute path → outputs fullscreen QR.
+     * 📷 **QR Mode**: Generate QR codes from files or text input.
-     * **World Clock Mode**: Adjust and view time zones for remote members.
+     * 🌐 **Clock Mode**: Set and display global time zones alongside your local time.

-3. **CLI Mode**
+3. **CLI Mode (Headless)**

-   * Use `todo_client` or other tools to interact with the ToDo features outside the UI.
-   * Example:
+   * You can use CoShell’s ToDo functionality without UI like this:
      ```bash
-     ./todo_client add "Fix README formatting"
+     ./coshell add "Implement global clock"
-     ./todo_client list
+     ./coshell list
+     ./coshell done 2
+     ./coshell undo 2
+     ./coshell edit 2 "Fix bug in clock rendering"
+     ./coshell del 2
      ```

+   * Each command prints a clear result or error message to the terminal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>